gokuljujgar07/Coffee_Sales_Dashboard/README.md

 # Coffee-Sales-Dashboard

-About this project
+This dashboard presents insights to the regional manager of a coffee chain with three stores.
+The goal is to provide actionable insights to optimize operations across the stores.

-This dashboard is for presenting my insights to the regional manager of the coffee chain with 3 different stores.
+## Key Highlights:

-I have created a dashboard which can help me discuss the operations of these stores with my higher-ups.
-This will be done solely to optimize the operations.
+Revenue Growth: Revenue has shown a consistent upward trend, reflecting positive business growth.
+Busiest Days: Mondays, Thursdays, and Fridays experience the highest footfall, aligning with the workweek trend when people are energized and prefer coffee breaks.
+Busiest Hours: Morning hours are the peak times, as customers frequent the coffee shops on their way to work.

-I have noticed that the Revenue is continuously growing.
+## Top Insights:

-The busiest days are Mondays, Thursdays and Fridays in general.
-This does make sense since people do like to visit coffee shops when they are all jacked up for work.
+Best-Selling Product: The top category is coffee, with Barista Espresso being the most popular product across all stores.
+Low-Performing Products: Certain flavors, coffee beans, and merchandise items show lower sales.
+For instance, merchandise clothing sales at the Astoria store are significantly lower than in other stores.

-The busiest hours are in the mornings when people are visiting their offices.
+## Data-Driven Recommendations:

-This is trend is similar for all the stores.
+Discount Strategies: Introduce discounts or promotional offers on low-performing products at the Astoria store to boost sales.
+Inventory Optimization: Consider limiting in-store display of underperforming products, like merchandise clothing, and shift to an online order-only model.
+This can help reduce operational costs.

-The top category is coffee and the product is Barista Espresso across the board.
+# Data Story -

-# Data Story - I have noticed that the bottom products for all the stores include some flavours and other products like coffee beans.
-Also, the merchandise clothing for Astoria is way less as compared to other stores.
-We shall provide some discount offers to this store to increase sales.
-Or else completely remove it from displaying at this store and keep it available on order only.
-This shall help us reduce costs of operations.
+## This dashboard was designed to support strategic discussions with higher-ups and provide a clear, data-driven understanding of store performance.
+The goal is to help identify opportunities for growth and cost optimization.